jss367/jss367.github.io/_posts/2023-05-08-discovering-latent-knowledge-without-supervision.md

 tags: [Python, Unsupervised Learning]
 ---

-This post walks through recent work on [Discovering Latent Knowledge in Language Models Without Supervision](https://arxiv.org/abs/2212.03827) by Burns et al. The paper looks uses latent knowledge in the model's activations to train the model.
+This post walks through recent work on [Discovering Latent Knowledge in Language Models Without Supervision](https://arxiv.org/abs/2212.03827) by Burns et al. The paper uses latent knowledge in the model's activations to train the model.
 Their method answers yes-no questions accurately by identifying a direction in the activation space that adheres to logical consistency properties, such as having opposite truth values for a statement and its negation.

 This post walks through the code to demonstrate the result.
 Much of it was taken directly from the [author's repo](https://github.com/collin-burns/discovering_latent_knowledge/tree/main).

+<b>Table of Contents</b>
+* TOC
+{:toc}

 ```python